Margaret of Valois: Court of Nérac

+Queen Margaret worked to create a refined court.
+She was indeed forming a true literary academy.
+Besides Agrippa d'Aubigné, Navarre's companion in arms, and Guy Du Faur, Seigneur de Pibrac, the poet Guillaume de Salluste Du Bartas and Michel de Montaigne frequented the court.
+Margaret had many exchanges with the author of the Essays.
+The Navarrese knight, poet, author and descendant of the first kings of Navarre, Julián Íñiguez de Medrano, had been at court in Nérac with Queen Margaret of Valois; Medrano flourished during her time.
+The Queen, who knew how to value people of wit, believed she gained much by having him at her Nérac Court, where he was for several years both an ornament and a delight.
+Julián Íñiguez de Medrano's book La Silva Curiosa is dedicated to Queen Margaret de Valois.

 The court of Nérac became especially famous for the amorous adventures that occurred there, to the point of having inspired Shakespeare's Love's Labour's Lost.
 Margaret had an affair with one of the most illustrious companions of her husband, the Vicomte de Turenne.
 Henry of Navarre, on his side, endeavored to conquer all the maids of honor who accompanied his wife.
-In 1579, a religious war, later called the "Lovers' War", broke out between the Huguenots and King Henry III.
+In 1579, a religious war, later called the "Lovers' War", broke out between the Huguenots and King Henry III of France.

-The conflict was provoked by the misapplication of the last edict of pacification and by a conflict between Navarre and the lieutenant-general of the king in Guyenne, a province in which Henry was governor.
-During the conflict, Margaret rather took the side of her husband.
-It lasted briefly (1579–1580), thanks in part to the queen of Navarre who suggested calling her brother Alençon to lead the negotiations.
+The conflict was provoked by the misapplication of the last edict of pacification and by a conflict between Navarre and the lieutenant-general of the king in Guyenne, a province in which Henry of Navarre was governor.
+During the conflict, Margaret took the side of her husband.
+It lasted briefly (1579–1580), thanks in part to the Queen of Navarre who suggested calling her brother, Francis, Duke of Anjou, to lead the negotiations.
 They were rapid and culminated in the peace of Fleix.

 It is then that Margaret fell in love with the grand equerry of her brother, Jacques de Harlay, lord of Champvallon.
-The letters she addressed to him illustrate her conception of love, imprinted with Neoplatonism.
-It was a matter of privileging the union of minds with that of the bodies – which did not mean that Margaret did not appreciate physical love – to bring about the fusion of souls.
+The letters she addressed to him illustrate her conception of love.
+She favoured platonic love - which does not mean that she didn't appreciate physical love – to bring about a fusion of souls.